Maritime cocaine smuggling: United States

-In 2019, United States customs seized over 15 tonnes of cocaine from a ship at a Philadelphia port (estimated street value US$1.1 billion).
+In 2019, United States customs seized 19.76 tonnes of cocaine from a ship at a Philadelphia port (estimated street value US$1.1 billion).
+At the time, this was the largest cocaine seizure in U.S. history.

 Germany

 In 2019, German authorities in Hamburg seized 1.5 tonnes of cocaine at a port in Hamburg.
 The cocaine was found in shipping containers containing soybeans that were concealing 221 sports bags full of cocaine.
 The shipping containers were from Uruguay and were bound for Antwerp, Belgium.